deepskystacker/DSS/Installers/README.txt

 30. The comet position interpolation code has been re-written by Martin Toeltsch (thank you Martin).
 Now you need only to:

-    o Mark the position of the centre of the comet in 2 lightframes with a large temporal distance (ideally the first and the last lightframe in chronological order).
+    o Mark the position of the centre of the comet in 2 light frames with a large temporal distance (ideally the first and the last light frame in chronological order).

     o Marking the comet centre in additional light frames can potentially improve the results.

+31. Change some of the colours used when the Windows Dark Theme is in use so that they are easier to read.

 Welcome to DeepSkyStacker 5.1.3
 ===============================